 - Be prepared!
 Practice what you are going to say and be prepared to discuss your abilities, your disabilities, and the accommodations you are requesting.
-Bring your accommodation letter from the DSO with you. - Don't procrastinate!
+Bring your accommodation letter from the DSO with you.
+If you are not sure how to discuss your accommodations with your professor, feel free to reach out to DSO and one of our Student Success Specialists will meet with you to help you plan your discussion. - Don't procrastinate!
 Make an appointment to talk with your instructor(s) within the first two weeks of each semester.
 Adjustments and accommodations need to be planned as early as possible, especially when it involves testing accommodations. - Take it with you!
 Bring your Accommodation Letter from the DSO.
 Remember the Accommodation Letter verifies your need for accommodations and your registration with the DSO.
-YOU must request these letters at the beginning of each semester. - Problems?
-When problems arise, contact the Director of Disability Services as soon as possible.
+YOU must request these letters at the beginning of each semester and YOU must present them to your professors. - Problems?
+If problems arise, contact the Director of Disability Services as soon as possible.
 In most situations, you and the instructor will work out the provision of accommodations in a way that is agreeable to all parties involved.
 If you have difficulties working this out, contact the DSO.